shajhu/HW2-Repository2/README.md

 - Environment Event:
   - Computer crash occurred during file transfer to Repository2
   - Project was reopened and revalidated before continuing

+---

+## Status

+Version 1 of the workflow is complete and successfully deployed locally.
+Future iterations will focus on improving personalization, tone, and consistency across different client scenarios.